DV

 What is the difference between SPY and XDTE?

-SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap strategy, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
+SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach, while XDTE (Roundhill ETF Trust - Roundhill S&P 500 0DTE Covered Call) tracks SPX with a covered call approach.
 They are issued by State Street and Roundhill Investments respectively.

 Can I hold both SPY and XDTE?